 High school students are exempt from paying tuition for Huskins Program courses taken through the local community college.
+Textbooks, materials, fees, and supply costs will be provided by the school district.
 The school system will provide textbooks, materials, fees and supply costs.